 Fill out your own sections of the form

 Are you not eligible for the tool but still uncomfortable having your student present while your financial paperwork is spread out in front of you?
 Filling out the parent section separately from your student is the next-simplest option.
-You and your student can create separate FSA accounts with individual FSA IDs but still both be able to sign the form.
+You and your student can create separate FSA accounts with individual FSA IDs but still both sign the form.

 Whoever starts filling out the FAFSA application first can create a “save key.”
 The save key allows you and your student to collaborate on the same FAFSA form at the same time, even if you’re not sitting together in the same room.
 You both can use this temporary passcode to work on your separate sections when you need to—just make sure that each person saves their changes before exiting.
 Although your student can technically go back through the form and see all your manual entries, it’s one alternative that the FAFSA affords you, and you may just need to have a conversation with your student requesting your privacy.

 Although your personal and family finances can be a complex topic to breach, consider the FAFSA process as a natural opportunity to open the conversation.
 Financial transparency can be great in helping your student develop smart financial skills.
 For example, they might see you’ve contributed to a tax-deferred retirement savings plan.
 This can open the door to conversations about the benefits of saving for their own retirement.
 Similarly, they might notice you have investments and ask questions about how they can start investing their own money.
 Not all money conversations are easy, but the more frequently you have them, the easier they’ll get.

 We all know money can be a sensitive subject, so don’t feel bad if you’re just not comfortable sharing your financial information with your student.
 You have a couple of options to avoid revealing more than you wish while still being able to help your student receive financial aid for college.
 But if you’re on the fence, consider the learning advantages of sharing this information and having important conversations for a better financial future for your student.